Facts About The Berber Language

 The Berber language is thought to have originated in ancient times, and there are facts about the Berber language that suggest that it may be one of the oldest languages still spoken today.
 It is considered one of the oldest languages in the world, with some experts tracing its origins back to 10,000 BC in non-Arabic speaking populations.

-The Berber language is also unique in that it uses presumptive pronouns, which are not found in any other known language.
-As a result, it has been difficult for linguists to make comparisons with other languages.
+The Berber language is also unique because it uses presumptive pronouns, which are not found in any other known language.
+As a result, it has been difficult for linguists to compare with other languages.

 The regional usage of Berber languages has declined in recent decades due to encroaching Arabic dialects and the 20th-century nationalist movement.
-Still, they remain peripheral languages across Morocco and Algeria and serve as national languages in Libya and Tunisia respectively.
+Still, they remain peripheral across Morocco and Algeria and serve as national languages in Libya and Tunisia.

 Is the Berber language still spoken?